dask-contrib/dask-awkward/docs/how-to/io.rst

 In the Parquet and text examples we will read data from Amazon S3; in the JSON example we're reading data from local disk.
-These collections will partitioned on a per-file basis
+These collections will be partitioned on a per-file basis

 Support for the ROOT file format is provided by the Uproot_ project.